mariadb-corporation/MaxScale/Documentation/Filters/Hintfilter.md

 SELECT * from table1; -- maxscale route to master
 ```

-The first INSERT query will be routed to the master.
+The first INSERT query will be routed to the primary.
 The following SELECT query
-would normally be routed to the slave but with the added routing hint it will be
+would normally be routed to the replica but with the added routing hint it will be
-routed to the master.
+routed to the primary.
 This way we can do an INSERT and a SELECT right after it
 and still get up-to-date data.